 The growth and success of our operations depend on the availability of adequate funding to meet users' demand for loans on our platform.
-Our funding sources will include investments from institutional funding partners only.
-Our institutional funding partners primarily include commercial banks, trusts, and microloan, financial leasing and consumer finance companies.
-In 2021, 100.0% of loans facilitated on our platform were funded by our institutional funding partners.
+Our funding sources include investments from institutional funding partners only.
+Our institutional funding partners primarily include commercial banks, trusts, microloan, and consumer finance companies.
+In 2022, 100.0% of loans facilitated on our platform were funded by our institutional funding partners.
 To maintain a high growth momentum of our marketplace, we must continuously attract more institutional funding partners to our marketplace.
 If there is insufficient funding from our institutional funding partners, borrowers may not be able to obtain capital through our marketplace and may turn to other sources for their borrowing needs.
-If we are unable to retain our existing institutional funding partners or attract new institutional funding partners, or if regulatory authorities promulgated new laws and regulations to regulate, limit, or even prohibit our collaboration with the institutional funding partners, our business, results of operations and financial condition will be adversely affected.
+If we are unable to retain our existing institutional funding partners or attract new institutional funding partners, or if regulatory authorities promulgate new laws and regulations to regulate, limit, or even prohibit our collaboration with the institutional funding partners, our business, results of operations and financial condition will be adversely affected.
 Our cooperation with institutional funding partners is not on an exclusive basis.
 If the governmental authorities further tighten the regulations on the online consumer finance industry, our institutional funding partners would become more selective in choosing partners for referring borrowers and facilitating loans for them.
-The competition we face would become even more intensely.
+The competition we face would become even more intense.
 If we fail to continuously meet their requirements or needs, our financial institution partners may stop cooperating with us and turn to our competitors, which may also materially and adversely affect our business, financial condition and results of operations.

-If we are unable to maintain or increase the volume of loans facilitated through our marketplace or if we are unable to retain existing borrowers or investors or attract new borrowers or investors, our business and results of operations will be adversely affected.
+If we are unable to maintain or increase the volume of loans facilitated through our marketplace or if we are unable to retain existing borrowers or wealth clients or attract new borrowers or wealth clients, our business and results of operations will be adversely affected.

-The growth of our marketplace is dependent on the increase in the volume of loans facilitated and the sales volume of our current investment products through our marketplace, which may be affected by several factors, including the regulatory environment, our brand recognition and reputation, the effectiveness of our risk control, the repayment rate of borrowers on our marketplace, the spectrum and attractiveness of our current investment products, the efficiency of our platform, the macroeconomic environment and other factors.
+The growth of our marketplace is dependent on the increase in the volume of loans facilitated and the sales volume of our current wealth products through our marketplace, which may be affected by several factors, including the regulatory environment, our brand recognition and reputation, the effectiveness of our risk control, the repayment rate of borrowers on our marketplace, the spectrum and attractiveness of our current wealth products, the efficiency of our platform, the macroeconomic environment and other factors.

-To maintain the high growth momentum of our marketplace, we must continuously increase the volume of loans and the sales volume of our current investment products by retaining current participants and attracting more users whose financing or investment needs can be met on our marketplace.
+To maintain the high growth momentum of our marketplace, we must continuously increase the volume of loans and the sales volume of our current wealth products by retaining current participants and attracting more users whose needs for financing, or wealth appreciation or protection can be met on our marketplace.
 If there is insufficient funding from our institutional funding partners, borrowers may not be able to obtain capital through our marketplace and may turn to other sources for their borrowing needs.
-If we are unable to attract qualified borrowers and sufficient funding from our institutional funding partners or if borrowers do not continue to participate in our marketplace at the current rates due to any change we may be required to make to the way we conduct our business to ensure compliance with existing or new PRC laws and regulations or due to other business or regulatory reasons, we might not be able to increase our loan transaction volume and revenues as we expect, and our business and results of operations may be adversely affected.
+If we are unable to attract qualified borrowers and sufficient funding from our institutional funding partners or if borrowers do not continue to participate in our marketplace at the current rates due to business or regulatory reasons, we might not be able to increase our loan transaction volume and revenues as we expect, and our business and results of operations may be adversely affected.